Martin-Jung/Homepage/hugo/content/home/about.md

 # Biography

-Widely interested in Ecology, Conservation Biology and Natural Resource Management with regards to global change.
-Currently PhD research student at the University of Sussex, UK.
+PhD researcher at the University of Sussex (UK) investigating how biodiversity is influenced by past land dynamics.
+Widely interested in (Macro-)Ecology, Conservation Biology and Sustainability Science with regards to global change.
+Many years of experience in project managament and providing quantitative assessments of environmental issues.